User Guide Cancel

 Uses for precomposing and nesting

-Precomposing and nesting are useful for managing and organizing complex compositions.
+Precomposing and nesting help manage and organize complex compositions.
 By precomposing and nesting, you can do the following:

-• Apply complex changes to an entire composition - You can create a composition that contains multiple layers, nest the composition within the overall composition, and animate and apply effects to the nested composition so that all the layers change in the same ways over the same time period.
+• Apply complex changes to an entire composition: You can create a composition containing multiple layers, nest the composition within the overall composition, and animate and apply effects to the nested composition so that all the layers change in the same ways over the same period.

-• Update in one step - When you make changes to a nested composition, those changes affect every composition in which it is used, just like changes made to a source footage item affect every composition in which it is used.
+• Update in one step: When you make changes to a nested composition, those changes affect every composition in which it's used, just like changes made to a source footage item affect every composition in which it's used.

-• Add another set of transform properties to a layer - The layer that represents the composition has its own properties, in addition to the properties of the layers that it contains.
+• Add another set of transform properties to a layer: The layer representing the composition has its own properties in addition to the properties of the layers it contains.
 This allows you to apply an additional set of transformations to a layer or set of layers.

 Preferences and composition settings that affect nested compositions

-In the Advanced tab of the Composition Settings dialog box (Composition > Composition Settings), choose Preserve Resolution When Nested or Preserve Frame Rate When Nested Or In Render Queue for a composition to retain its own resolution or frame rate, and not inherit those settings from the containing composition.
-For example, if you deliberately used a low frame rate in a composition to create a jerky, hand-animated result, you should preserve the frame rate for that composition when it is nested.
-Similarly, the results of rotoscoping may look wrong when converted to a different frame rate or resolution.
+In the Advanced tab of the Composition Settings dialog box (Composition > Composition Settings), select Preserve resolution when nested or Preserve frame rate when nested or in render queue for a composition to retain its own resolution or frame rate, and not inherit those settings from the containing composition.
+For example, if you deliberately used a low frame rate in a composition to create a jerky, hand-animated result, you should preserve the frame rate for that composition when it's nested.
+Similarly, the rotoscoping results may look wrong when converted to a different frame rate or resolution.
 Use this setting instead of the Posterize Time effect, which is less efficient.

 Precompose layers

-Precomposing layers places them in a new composition (sometimes called a precomposition), which replaces the layers in the original composition.
+Precomposing layers places them in a new composition, often referred to as a precomposition or precomp.
+This action replaces the selected layers in the original composition with a single layer that represents the new precomposition.
 Precomposing a single layer is useful for adding transform properties to a layer and influencing the order in which elements of a composition are rendered.

 2. Select one of the following: